Lightly flavoured with lemon and topped with candied lemon slices, this classic English Madeira Cake is the easiest dessert you will ever make.

 - Easy Lemon Curd Recipe

-Tips for this Madeira Cake
+Tips for making this Madeira Cake

 - You can replace caster sugar with granulated sugar if you can’t find any.